First International Conference on Comet Hale-Bopp

 Information on the WWW

-Information about this conference is available on the WWW at:
+The text of this and future announcements is available on the WWW at: